-As one of the 50 Best Careers of 2011, this should have strong growth over the next decade
+Since technical writing is one of the 50 Best Careers of 2011, it should have strong growth over the next decade

-Future employment for technical writers looks bright, especially for those with strong Web and multimedia skills, according to estimates by the Bureau of Labor Statistics.
-Technical writing positions are expected to grow by more than 18 percent, or 8,900 jobs, by 2018.
-There will be an increasing demand for technical writers who specialize in law, science, or technology.
-Keep in mind that technical writers will prosper only to the degree their industry does—so jobs in healthcare, for instance, may be more secure than jobs in other fields more vulnerable to downsizing or offshoring.
+According to estimates by the Bureau of Labor Statistics, future employment for technical writers looks bright, especially for those with solid Web and multimedia skills.
+Technical writing jobs and positions are expected to grow by more than 18 percent, or 8,900 jobs, by 2018.
+There will be an increasing demand for technical writers specializing in law, science, or technology.
+Keep in mind that technical writers will prosper only to the degree their industry does—so jobs in healthcare, for instance, may be more secure than jobs in other fields and more vulnerable to downsizing or offshoring.